Revised October 23, 2023

 Celtic Style Floral Applique

 How to make bias strips and freezer paper applique for the flowers are covered.
 Discussion of possible variations.
 This Celtic block design is in the pattern Maryanne's Bouquet, which has a Celtic border adapted from the block design.
-Maryanne's Bouquet is available as a printed pattern or as an e-pattern.
+Maryanne's Bouquet is available as a digital pattern.
 The original block design is from Scarlett's out of print book, Celtic Style Floral Applique.

 Courthouse Steps - Learn how to piece these 3" foundation pieced blocks using preprinted Fun-Dation, a lightweight and see through nonwoven product, which is left inside the project.
 From the class kit of 5 sheets, make a hotpad, mug rug and 4 coasters.